ebommes/nonparametrics/README.md

 # Local Polynomial Regression

-R code to produce a local polynomial regression from scratch.
+R code to estimate a local polynomial regression model.
+Built from scratch, only depends on parallelization packages.

 Example: